ACCIDENT ATTORNEYS REPRESENTING RESIDENTS OF CALIFORNIA

 If you can establish negligence or another theory that enables recovery from a defendant or the defendant’s insurer, such as strict liability or premises liability, you likely can receive compensation for the economic and noneconomic damages that flow from a spinal cord injury.
 These may include medical expenses, lost wages, pain and suffering, and mental anguish.
 Sometimes a spinal cord injury results in paralysis, for which it may be necessary to obtain in-home assistance, household services, and long-term rehabilitation services.
 In cases involving severe spinal cord injuries, it may be necessary to retain economists and other experts to testify about the need for in-home assistance and the wages that would have been earned by the accident victim, had he or she not been hurt.

 If you suffer a spinal cord injury, you should obtain experienced, knowledgeable legal counsel.
-These injuries are often life-altering, and it is important to work with an attorney who understands the ways in which they have affected your life.
-Sacramento spinal cord injury attorney Travis G. Black worked for the insurance industry before establishing his own firm in Folsom.
+These injuries are often life-altering, and it is important to work with a Folsom personal injury lawyer who understands the ways in which they have affected your life.
+Folsom personal injury attorney Travis G. Black worked for the insurance industry before establishing his own firm in Folsom.
 He now wields his knowledge of insurance adjustors in service of his clients.
 Contact us online or call Travis G. Black & Associates at 916-962-2896 to set up a free consultation if you need a car accident attorney or guidance with another personal injury claim.